musharraf-marikkar/M3photography/README.md

 PHP: Handles server-side scripting, including database connections and form submissions for the Contact section.

 MySQL (Database): Stores and manages data, such as user submissions and achievements.
+Implemented the database using WAMPServer.

 # Additional Features